cohoe/workstation/README.md

 ## TODO
 ### Organization and Features
-* NVIDIA kernel modules.
-Packages are broken so this may be a manual thing.
 * GRUB MBR vs EFI may not be handled appropiately
-* pulse equalizer might get removed
 * wallpaper didnt work on seefra. works on VMs

 ### System